Nexis-Network/homepage/content/docs/connect/connection-errors.md

 - [Error undefined: Database error](#error-undefined-database-error)

 <Admonition type="info">
 Connection problems are sometimes related to a system issue.
-To check for system issues, please refer to the [Exzo Network status page](https://neonstatus.com/).
+To check for system issues, please refer to the [Nexis Network status page](https://neonstatus.com/).
 </Admonition>

 ## The endpoint ID is not specified

-With older clients and some native Postgres clients, you may receive the following error when attempting to connect to Exzo Network:
+With older clients and some native Postgres clients, you may receive the following error when attempting to connect to Nexis Network:

 <CodeBlock shouldWrap>